Display WordPress Gallery Captions in a Splide Slide

 Step 3: Test and Tweak

-1. Go to any post/page using this View.
+1. Go to any post/page with this Layout.

 2. Add images to the Gallery field, and set captions in the media modal.